-The warranty offered by Kia is often referred to as one of the best in the industry.
-But how true are these claims, and does the contract itself have limitations, exceptions, or loopholes?
-Keep reading to learn what Kia's warranty covers, its pros and cons, and why purchasing an extended warranty can provide peace of mind even with the industry's best factory warranty.
-We'll also tell you why, if you do purchase an extended warranty, we recommend you purchase one from CARCHEX.
+Kia's new car warranty is often referred to as one of the best in the industry.
+But how true are these claims, and does the Kia warranty contract itself have limitations, exceptions, or loopholes?

 How Long Is Kia's Warranty?

-A car is one of the biggest investments you’ll make in your lifetime, and, when you buy any new product, you expect it to perform according to the seller’s promises and your expectations.
-This is, in a nutshell, why car warranties exist.
-Car manufacturers stand behind the quality and durability of their vehicles by providing new owners with one or more warranties that promise repairs in the case of defects or a breakdown.
+A car is one of the biggest investments you’ll make in your lifetime, and when you buy any new product, you expect it to perform to the seller’s promises and your expectations.
+In a nutshell, this is why car warranties exist.
+Car manufacturers like Kia stand behind the quality and durability of their vehicles by providing new owners with one or more warranties that promise repairs will be covered in the case of defects or a breakdown.

 On average, most new car factory warranties last 3 years/36,000 miles, whichever comes first.
-Most automakers also include a separate powertrain warranty as well, which usually lasts 5 years/60,000 miles, whichever comes first.
+Most automakers also include a separate powertrain warranty, which usually lasts 5 years/60,000 miles, whichever comes first.
 A powertrain is your car's engine and the driveline that transmits its power to the wheels.

 The length of time a company is willing to stand behind its product is a strong statement about the company’s belief in its own workmanship, materials, and the overall quality of its products and services.
 If this weren’t the case, Kia would essentially be putting millions of dollars on the line by honoring warranties for such a lengthy period of time.